Amandecoe/Ecommerce-REST-API/README.md

 * Create Easy and Maintainable Views and Serializers for Your app
 * How to use signals on your REST API
 * Email notifications after a purchase is made
+* Weekly newsletters implementation using Celery beat and RabbitMQ
 * Customize your Django Settings inorder to use SQLite3 for production and PostgreSQL for deployment in your database configuration

 ## 🏧 How to install this Project on Your Machine